potatoqualitee/discordrpc/README.md

 ## Highlights

-* You don't just have to show up as Playing PowerShell, you can also select from a variety of templates within `Start-DSClient`
+* You don't just have to show up as Playing PowerShell, you can also select from a variety of templates within `Start-DSClient`.
+You can see a list using
 * If you don't find an application that matches your needs, you can [create your own application](https://discord.com/developers/applications/) and use your own title and "assets" or icons/images
 * You can use the wrapper command for ease or use the underlying commands individually for granular control